CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 This Is Not a Product Compliance Page

 This page is not a compliance summary for buyers or integrators.
-It is a structured engagement document for accredited institutions operating in safety science, regulatory methodology, and standards development — organizations that shape how novel technologies are evaluated, not organizations deciding whether to deploy one.
+It is a structured pathway document for accredited institutions operating in safety science, regulatory methodology, and standards development — organizations that shape how novel technologies are evaluated, not organizations deciding whether to deploy one.

 All descriptions refer to design intent and engineering direction at TRL 5–6 (prototype validation stage).
 No performance figures constitute certified commercial specifications.
 Certification timelines are planning assumptions, not regulatory commitments.